enricguso/RecSysPapers/README.md

 ### Andres Ferraro et al.:
 #### Automatic playlist continuation using a hybrid recommender system combining features from text and audio
 Andres describes his RecSys18 systems.
 Treats playlists as tracks, and makes a tracks-playlists matrix.
 Collaborative filtering + metadata (with Essentia-genre + normalized playlist titles).
 Methods are Matrix Factorization model and Track proximity model, then combines them.
-Matrix Factorization from [this](https://arxiv.org/pdf/1507.08439.pdf) paper: matrix humans-movies (values are ratings)
+Matrix Factorization from [this](https://arxiv.org/pdf/1507.08439.pdf) paper: target_matrix is humans-movies (values are ratings),  which links to [this](https://www.youtube.com/watch?v=9gBC9R-msAk) video about LightFM library and [this](https://www.youtube.com/watch?v=ZspR5PZemcs) to the method description =>  we can treat the problem as gradient-descent optimizing the features by which we factorize the user-item_rating matrix (content-based filtering), loss is RMSE(dot(factor_1, ...., factor_n), target_matrix).

 ------------------------------------------------------------------------------------------------------------